multiversx/mx-sdk-dapp/README.md

   }
 ```

-- `batchId` is the transaction's batch id which can be used to track the transactions statuses (is composed of the `sessionId` and the `account addreess`).
+- `batchId` is the transaction's batch id which can be used to track the transactions statuses (is composed of the `sessionId` and the `account address`).
 - `error` is the http post batch transactions error message or a default error message.
 - `data` is the http post batch transactions data response.